Flags in the Netherlands: everything you need to know

 Celebrating the good times

-Last but not least, the Dutch also use their flags for “once-in-a-lifetime achievements.”
+Lastly, the Dutch also use their flags for “once-in-a-lifetime achievements.”

-Just graduated high school?
+Just graduated from high school?
 Hang the flag with your backpack attached to it!
 Had a new baby?
 Hang the flag to show a new Dutch citizen has just been born!

 Dutch flags: inspiring others?